 Notice that if the script is running from the page itself (like XSS) it will be able to know the token and use it.

-Another important thing is to make an expiration time to this token so it will not be valid after a certain amount of time, so if it is stolen, it will be useless.
+Another important thing is to add an expiration to this token so it will not be valid after a certain amount of time.
+So, it if is stolen, it will be useless.

 XSS – Cross-Site Scripting

-Maybe the most popular and harmful attack.
-It is very hard to defend from it, and sometimes even impossible.
+This is perhaps the most popular and harmful attack.
+It is very hard to defend yourself from it, sometimes impossible.

-XSS attack is when the attacker makes his code run inside your web application.
-The attacker has many option to do that.
+An XSS attack is when the hacker makes his/her code run inside your web application.
+The attacker has many options to do that.
 The most common one is when the input of the user is displayed in the output of the application.

-For example, message in a forum, user name in the web page etc.
+For example, take a message in a forum or a user name for the web page.

-When the attacker is able to run a script, he can achieve a lot, steal cookies, hijack the session, use the user credentials to make actions in the application and almost anything.
-Especially if the developer counts only on the security of the client.
+When the hackers are able to run a script they can achieve a lot, such as stealing cookies, hijack ing the session, using the user’s credentials to perform actions in the application, and many other things, specially if the developer counts only on the security of the client.
 The reason is that if the attack is within the session many defenses such as CSRF are rendered useless.

 There two types of XSS: